 The Waterfalls of Maine’s Grand Canyon

-Gulf Hagas is a three-mile gorge where the West Branch of the Pleasant River has cut nearly 500 feet into slate bedrock, creating a canyon filled with waterfalls, cascades, and plunge pools.
+Gulf Hagas is a three-mile gorge where the West Branch of the Pleasant River has cut deeply into slate bedrock, creating a canyon filled with waterfalls, cascades, and plunge pools.
 Known as the Grand Canyon of Maine, it holds more named waterfalls in a single stretch than anywhere else in the state.
-Screw Auger Falls, Buttermilk Falls, and Stair Falls are the headliners, but smaller unnamed cascades appear around nearly every bend in the gorge.
+Stair Falls, Billings Falls, Buttermilk Falls, The Jaws, and Screw Auger Falls are the headliners, but smaller unnamed cascades appear around nearly every bend in the gorge.

 This is not a roadside attraction.
-Reaching the falls requires an 8-mile loop hike through remote forest on the Gulf Hagas rim trail.
+Reaching the falls requires an 8.6-mile loop hike through remote forest on the Gulf Hagas rim trail and the Pleasant River Tote Road return.
 The terrain is rugged, the footing is rocky and rooted, and the trail runs along the edge of the gorge with steep drops.
 This is a full-day outing that rewards hikers with some of the most dramatic waterfall scenery in New England.

 The Gulf Hagas rim trail is not a casual walk.
-It covers 8 miles of rocky, rooted terrain with significant elevation change and exposure along the gorge edge.
+It covers 8.6 miles of rocky, rooted terrain with over 1,000 feet of elevation change and exposure along the gorge edge.
 Allow 5 to 7 hours for the full loop.
 Start early, carry plenty of water and food, and be prepared for the trail to take longer than you expect.
 The Pleasant River ford at the start can be knee-deep or higher in spring.

 The Named Falls